ydb-platform/ydb/ydb/docs/en/core/dev/example-app/java/index.md

 {% include [async_requests.md](../_includes/steps/11_async_requests.md) %}

-If the expected count of the response rows is large, asynchronous reading is a more preferable way to process them.
-In this case the `SessionRetryContext` is still used for the retries, because the response parts processing can be interrupted in any moment and after that the entire process of executing has to restart.
+If the expected row count in the response is large, asynchronous reading is the preferred way to process them.
+In this case, the `SessionRetryContext` is still used for retries because processing response parts can be interrupted at any moment, requiring the entire execution process to restart.

 ```java
 private void asyncSelectRead(long seriesID, long seasonID) {